A shoot shall come out from the stump of Jesse, and a branch shall grow out of his roots.

 Then turning to the disciples, Jesus said to them privately, "Blessed are the eyes that see what you see!
 For I tell you that many prophets and kings desired to see what you see, but did not see it, and to hear what you hear, but did not hear it."

-Isaiah announces the living presence of God’s Spirit and Jesus rejoices in it.
-Judging from these two passages of Isaiah and Luke, the Spirit leads to a scene of paradise where calf and the young lion browse together, with a little child caring for them.
-Such an ideal is the kind of prospect that is hidden from the learned and the clever, and revealed to the merest children.
+Isaiah announced the work of the Spirit and Jesus rejoiced in it.
+This Spirit seems fragile and tender.
+If we judge from these two passages of Isaiah and Luke, the Spirit leads to a scene of paradise where the calf and the young lion shall browse together, with a little child to guide them.
+Such seeming fairy-tales are hidden from the learned and the clever, and revealed to the merest children."

-The passage from Isaiah seems an idyllic fairy-tale, not to be taken literally.
-The calf and the young lion will never graze together babies should not be allowed to play near the cobra’s den.
-Yet the dream of universal peace and trust is worth holding on to and praying for.
-When our faith dreams of a better future, Jesus rejoices in the Holy Spirit and says: "I praise you, O Father, Lord of heaven and earth, because what you have hidden from the learned and the clever you have revealed to the merest children."
+Isaiah knew that God must always be true to his word; hence the dynasty in some way will revive.
+The spirit of the Lord will rest upon the stump and the roots of Jesse, and the people of God will bloom again.
+This leads to the almost fairy-tale vision of Isaiah about the Messianic age.
+Perhaps calves and young lions will never browse together, literally, and surely babies should never be allowed to play beside the cobra's den.
+Yet the dream of universal peace and gentle trust is so wonderful that not even our fairy-tales adequately measure up to it!
+Surely faith dreams in these creative ways, for Jesus rejoices in the Holy Spirit and says: "I offer you praise, O Father, Lord of heaven and earth, because what you have hidden from the learned and the clever you have revealed to the merest children."